 Prof. Dr. Susanne Junker was invited to this years Körber History Forum in Berlin, representing the necropolis project.

 »The Körber History Forum 2018 took place in Berlin on 28 and 29 May.
-It brought together 200 leading actors from politics, science and public life, intellectuals and opinion leaders from Germany, Europe and the Middle East.
-This years interdisciplinary and international debates about the political dimesion of history focused on the imminent threat and the historical roots of Europes division, flight and integration as a challenge for Europe, Russia and the West in the era of a new Cold War, Turkish Neo-Ottomanism, the legacy of the First World War and the connection between democracy and the promise of prosperity.
+It brought together 200 leading actors from politics, science and public life, intellectuals and opinion leaders from Germany, Europe, and the Middle East.
+This years interdisciplinary and international debates about the political dimension of history focused on the imminent threat and the historical roots of Europes division, flight and integration as a challenge for Europe, Russia and the West in the era of a new Cold War, Turkish Neo-Ottomanism, the legacy of the First World War and the connection between democracy and the promise of prosperity.

 The list of speakers included Erkki Tuomioja, former Finnish Foreign Minister and Chairman of “Historians Without Borders”, sociologist Eva Kovács from the Hungarian Academy of Sciences, political anthropologist Esra Özyürek from the London School of Economics, historian Philipp There from the University of Vienna as well as Turkish historian Ilber Ortayli.«